isaacnmm/pestpolicy-hugo2XX/content/posts/prevent-paint-overspray/index.md

 Cover sections that are not going to be sprayed with either plastic sheet, newspaper, painters tape, or piece of cloth to prevent paint overspray.
 10.

-Always use a well
-- cleaned paint sprayer and match sprayer to its surface application purposes for excellent paint coating.
+Always use a well-cleaned paint sprayer and match sprayer to its surface application purposes for excellent paint coating.
 If you are new to paint spraying, consider contracting a professional painter to avoid overspray problems. > See Also: > Airless Paint Sprayer Under 500

 ##  Conclusion

 To sum up, on how to prevent paint overspray when spraying, you can prepare the spray area, set proper spray pressure, select the right spray tip/nozzle, and choose the right spray equipment.
 Besides, undertake appropriate spraying techniques, create a spray booth, maintain the right spraying distance, increase the electrostatic charge rate, use painters tape, and orient the tip at the right angle during paint application.

 Since safety is paramount when spray painting, its advisable to wear protective gears and stick to spray instructions highlighted in this article.
 Importantly, match the paint sprayer to the type of area under paint application.